Automattic/wp-calypso/packages/format-currency/README.md

 With this function, you can change the override used by any given currency.

-Note that USD is the only currency that does not have a default override so it will use the locale's preference unless the geolocation network call succeeds (see `detectGeolocation`).
+Note that USD is the only currency that does not have a default override so it will use the locale's preference unless the geolocation network call succeeds (see `geolocateCurrencySymbol`).

 ## FormatCurrencyOptions